Peg Leg Porker

 Seasoning: Salt, pepper, and a bbq in-house blend

-Description: Juicy with some smoke a mild taste of smoke coming through each bite.
-Seems to be sprinkled with some seasoning post smoke session, but could use some more to increase the taste.
-While the pulled pork can be enjoyed by itself, it’s best with a little bit of their bbq sauce.
-Was also delicious when I reheated it for lunch the following day
+Description: Juicy with some bark, and a mild taste of smoke coming through each bite.
+Seems to be sprinkled with some seasoning post-smoke session, but could use some more to increase the taste.
+While the pulled pork can be enjoyed by itself, it’s best with a little bit of their BBQ sauce.
+It was also delicious when I reheated it for lunch the following day

 Cheddar Sausage